NtonBala/uml-diagrams/Structural/Class/README.md

 Let's consider a real-world example of a _Wallet_ and _Money_: [Wallet-Money aggregation diagram example](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/wallet-money.drawio.html).
 A wallet has money, but money does not necessarily need to have a wallet.
 So it's a one directional relationship and money can exist without a wallet as well.

 Another real-world example is Car and Wheel.
 A car can not move without a wheel, but the wheel can be independently used with the bike scooter cycle or other vehicles: [Car-Wheel aggregation diagram example](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/car-wheel.drawio.html).
+The Wheel object can exist without a Car object, which proves to be an aggregation relationship.

+_Aggregation relationship_ is represented with the line joining the whole and part class with a hollow diamond pointing to the whole class.